|

 172. combustion

-a process in which a substance reacts with oxygen to give heat and light
+a reaction of a substance with oxygen to give heat and light

 173. commemorate